 - Gastric ulcers: These occur in the lining of your stomach

 - Duodenal ulcers: These occur in the lining of your duodenum.
 Your duodenum is the first part of your small intestine, immediately beyond your stomach, and it is responsible for a lot of food digestion and drug absorption.

-What causes peptic ulcers and who is at risk?
+What causes a peptic ulcer and who is more at risk?

 - Chest pain